0x7diamonds/damn-vulnerable-defi-v4-solutions/src/the-rewarder/README.md

 Alice has claimed her rewards already.
 You can claim yours too!
 But you've realized there's a critical vulnerability in the contract.

 Save as much funds as you can from the distributor.
 Transfer all recovered assets to the designated recovery account.

+@audit what if the claim addresses are identical?